 Method: Collecting Like Terms

 This deep dive covers Method: Collecting Like Terms within Simplifying Expressions for GCSE Mathematics.
 Revise Simplifying Expressions in Algebra for GCSE Mathematics with 11 exam-style questions and 5 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 3 of 18 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 3 of 19 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position